ledgitbe/casco/HACKATHON_README.md

   the framework such as middleware, routing, argument validation, ecies decryption and more.

 - **We added 2 new types of contract clients to the generator.**

+  Clients are very useful in debugging the applications a developer is writing.
+Being able to just generate a new one is a huge time saver.

 - **After all this, we decided to experiment with a chat application on Bitcoin**

   Documentation for this can be found in [chatexperiment](chatexperiment/README.md)